Charles Sebastian Theodore Sheppard (1885 - 1931)

-Charles, who was more often called Charlie by his friends and family, was born on 21st October, 1884 in St. Joseph, Trinidad.
+Charles, who was more often called Charlie by his friends and family, was born on 21st October, 1885 in St. Joseph, Trinidad.
 He was the second child in a family of five children.
-His parents were Alfred Sheppard, an Englishman who was sent to Trinidad from Sussex to join the Police Force, and Virginia de Freitas - daughter of immigrants from Madeira.
+His parents were Alfred Sheppard, an Englishman from Sussex, and Virginia de Freitas - daughter of immigrants from Madeira.

-Little is known of Grandpa Charlie's early childhood, other than he was the son of a policeman who was in active duty at a time when there were at least three violent social uprisings in Trinidad.
-The week after Charles was born, The Hosay Massacre (also known as the Hosay riots or the Jahaji massacre) took place on 30 October 1884 in San Fernando, Trinidad when the British colonial authorities fired on participants in the annual Hosay procession.
+Little is known of Grandpa Charlie's early childhood, other than he was the son of a police sergeant with the Colonial Police Force in Trinidad, who was in active duty at a time when there were at least three violent social uprisings in Trinidad.
+The year before Charles was born, The Hosay Massacre (also known as the Hosay riots or the Jahaji massacre) took place on 30 October 1884 in San Fernando, Trinidad when the British colonial authorities fired on participants in the annual Hosay procession.

-According to the birth records of his siblings, Charles lived in St. Joseph for the first three years of his life, where his sister Amalia was also born, and where his father was working as a policeman.
+Charles' first years were spent in St. Joseph, where his father was working as a policeman and where his sister Amalia was also born.
 The family moved to Princes Town where Sergeant Alfred Sheppard had been posted after the riots, and where his two younger siblings were born.
-Charlie experienced the sad loss of both of his baby brothers when he was only 9 years old.
+Charlie experienced the sad loss of both of his baby brothers when he was a 9 year old boy.
 Both little brothers were buried side by side in the Presbyterian section of the Paradise Cemetery, San Fernando.

 Next, we know for sure that Grandpa Charlie was living in Port of Spain as a 20 year old.
 By then he had already caught sight of the strikingly beautiful, blue-eyed brunette Elsie Gomez, a young lady whose grandparents were Portuguese.
 A courtship had started and Elsie's description of their rendezvous and first kiss at Carnival time recalls all the excitement and romance of the moment.
 Grandma Elsie wrote in her memoirs: